philsturgeon/phil.tech/source/2016-12-11-building-rest-apis-with-rails-basic-serialization.html.markdown

 ---
-title: "Building APIs with Rails: Basic Serialization"
+title: "Building REST APIs with Rails: Basic Serialization"
 date: 2016-12-11 00:24:23 UTC
 category: api
 tags: building-rest-apis-in-rails, http, api, ams, video, serialization
 comments: true
+alias: api/2016/12/11/building-apis-with-rails-basic-serialization/
 ---

 Third video in a pile of [LiveCoding.tv](http://livecoding.tv/philsturgeon/) videos, shows how to use [ActiveModel Serializer](https://github.com/rails-api/active_model_serializers/blob/master/docs/general/getting_started.md) to shape the output of your resources.
 I totally forgot how links work, so watch me flap around trying to get it working and chuckle as I flail.